PSYC 100 Introduction to Psychology (Lab) (4)

 PSYC 490 Principles of Neuroscience (4)

 General neuroscience seminar: Lectures, readings and discussion of selected topics in neuroscience.
 Emphasis will be on how approaches at the molecular, cellular, physiological and organismal levels can lead to understanding of neuronal and brain function.
 Admission to the Sewanee-At-Yale Directed Research Program required.
 This course is only available through the Yale Directed Research Program.
-Prerequisite: PSYC 254.
+Prerequisite: PSYC 254 or NEUR 254.

 PSYC 491 Neurobiology of Emotion (4)

 A study of the brain circuitries involved in emotion and emotional learning and memory.
 Consideration of emotion research in a historical context; discussion of progress that has been made in understanding the neurobiology of emotion in both laboratory animals and humans.
 Admission to the Sewanee-At-Yale Directed Research Program required.
 This course is only available through the Yale Directed Research Program.
-Prerequisite: PSYC 254.
+Prerequisite: PSYC 254 or NEUR 254.

 PSYC 492 History of Modern Neuroscience (4)

 Survey of classical papers that have been the foundation for the rise of modern neuroscience since the 1950s.
 Areas covered range from genes and proteins through cells and systems to behavior.
 Classes combine overviews of different areas with discussions of selected classical papers.
 Emphasis is on how convergence of techniques, concepts, and personalities has been the basis for major advances.
 Admission to the Sewanee-At-Yale Directed Research Program required.
 This course is only available through the Yale Directed Research Program.
-Prerequisite: PSYC 254.
+Prerequisite: PSYC 254 or NEUR 254.

 PSYC 493 Research Topics in Emotion and Cognitive Control (4)